On Convergence of a Three-Layer Semi-Discrete Scheme for the Nonlinear Dynamic String Equation of Kirchhoff-Type with Time-Dependent Coefficients: Abstract

 \section{Abstract}

 This paper considers the Cauchy problem for the nonlinear dynamic string equation of Kirchhoff-type with time-varying coefficients.
-The objective of this work is to develop a temporal discretization algorithm capable of approximating a solution to this initial-boundary value problem.
+The objective of this work is to develop a time domain discretization algorithm capable of approximating a solution to this initial-boundary value problem.
 To this end, a symmetric three-layer semi-discrete scheme is employed with respect to the temporal variable, wherein the value of a nonlinear term is evaluated at the middle node point.
 This approach enables the numerical solutions per temporal step to be obtained by inverting the linear operators, yielding a system of second-order linear ordinary differential equations.
-Local convergence of the proposed scheme is established, and it achieves quadratic convergence concerning the step size of the discretization of time on the local temporal interval.
+Local convergence of the proposed scheme is established, and it achieves quadratic convergence regarding the step size of the discretization of time on the local temporal interval.
+We have conducted several numerical experiments using the proposed algorithm for various test problems to validate its performance.
+It can be said that the obtained numerical results are in accordance with the theoretical findings.

 \keywords{{Non-linear Kirchhoff string equation} \and {Cauchy problem} \and {Three-layer semi-discrete scheme}.}

 \msc{{65M06} \and {65N12} \and {65N22} \and {65Q30}.}